filippi-claudia/champ/docs/vmc_problematic_cblocks.md

 - [ ] ***#21 common block /cuspmat4/***\
 **PROBLEM:** \
-It riquires to move the parameters NEQSX and MTERMS to an include file.\
+It requires to move the parameters NEQSX and MTERMS to an include file (done!) and to solve icusp(NEQSX) array issue: this variable also appears as an integer and an array with dimensions icusp(MCTYPE) throughout the code.\
 **SOLUTION:** \
 TODO